 The student will meet at least the minimum requirements for attendance as set by board policy (documentation of yearly attendance from date of entrance in the program).

-Students participating in the Occupational Program must successfully complete a minimum of 24 required courses to be eligible for an Occupational Document upon graduation.
-Also, the creation of a Career Portfolio and a Senior Venture multi-media presentation will be incorporated throughout the HCS Occupational Program.
-Students will be required to successfully complete 30 hours in the career lab, 20 hours of community service and 360 hours of work experience.
-The 360 hours of work experience can be a combination of the following: paid employment and on/off campus job training.
-All course work (including digital content) is designed to enable students to identify and support their post-secondary goals.
+Students participating in the SCHSC program must successfully complete a minimum of 24 required courses to be eligible for a High School Credential upon graduation.
+Also, the creation of a Career Portfolio and a Senior Venture multi-media presentation will be incorporated throughout the HCS SCHSC Program.
+Students will be required to successfully complete 30 hours in the career lab, 20 hours of community service, and 360 hours of work experience.
+The 360 hours of work experience can be a combination of the following: paid employment and on/off-campus job training.
+All coursework (including digital content) is designed to enable students to identify and support their post-secondary goals.